 1947 Bowing to pressure from HUAC, the Actors' Equity council reiterates its stand against communism today.

+1980 Harold Clurman dies today at age 78.
+Shows he directed include Awake and Sing!, The Member of the Wedding, Tiger at the Gates, The Waltz of the Toreadors and Bus Stop.
+Clurman was also a drama critic for the New Republic and The Nation.
 1998 Trinity Rep of Providence, Rhode Island opens its season with Bertolt Brecht and Kurt Weill's classic musical The Threepenny Opera.
 The production, directed by Alan MacVey, takes place in the London of tomorrow, at the coronation of King William V. Ellen McLaughlin, of Tony Kushner's Angels in America fame, stars in the play.

 2004 Also today, Mandy Patinkin and the chorus girls of 42nd Street are on hand to cut the ribbon for Dodger Stages, a complex of five new Off-Broadway theatres (formerly a multiplex cinema) just west of the Times Square theatre district on 50th Street.

 2009 First season debut of the TV series "Glee," about life among high school theatre and music students.
 The series stars Lea Michele ( Spring Awakening) and Matthew Morrison ( The Light in the Piazza), and will go on to feature many Broadway stars as guests.